TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/TypoScriptSyntax/Introduction/Index.rst

 PHP arrays
 ==========

-In the scope of its use you can also understand TypoScript as a non- strict way to enter information into a *multidimensional array* .
-In fact when TypoScript is parsed, it is *transformed into a PHP array* !
+In the scope of its use you can also understand `TypoScript`:pn: as a non- strict way to enter information into a *multidimensional array* .
+In fact when `TypoScript`:pn: is parsed, it is *transformed into a PHP array* !
 So when would you define static information in PHP arrays?
 You would do that in configuration files - but probably not to build your address database!

 This can be summarized as follows:

-- When TypoScript is *parsed* it means that the information is transformed into a *PHP array* from where TYPO3 applications can access it.
+- When `TypoScript`:pn: is *parsed* it means that the information is transformed into a *PHP array* from where TYPO3 applications can access it.

-- So the *same* information could in fact be defined in TypoScript *or directly* in PHP; but the syntax would be different for the two of course.
+- So the *same* information could in fact be defined in `TypoScript`:pn: *or directly* in PHP; but the syntax would be different for the two of course.

-- TypoScript offers convenient features which is the reason why we don't just define the information directly with PHP syntax into arrays.
+- `TypoScript`:pn: offers convenient features which is the reason why we don't just define the information directly with PHP syntax into arrays.
   These features include a relaxed handling of syntax errors, definition of values with less language symbols needed and the ability of using